 To submit your renewal application, please go to this renewal online application, fill it out and submit online.

 After applying, you will receive an invoice to pay fees.
-You cannot pay fees until you have an invoice.
+You cannot pay fees until you have received an invoice.
 Visit the online payment process page or watch the "How to pay online" video for more information.

 State fees: